 N = (M – Q) – kL,

-where k is the coefficient of proportionality, depending on the population density, the number of dialect groups and other factors.
+where k is the coefficient of proportionality, depending on the population density, the number of dialect groups, and other factors.

-If the habitat of the speakers of a distinct language has geographical barriers which prevent their equable movement and communication and causes the formation of more or less permanent settlement areas of these groups, then not a continuum of dialects but certain number of discrete dialects arise within these habitats, boundaries between them are these geographical barriers.
-The size of these areas, which on linguistic and cultural innovations emerge and spread, can not be too large, otherwise within its boundaries may occur a continuum of language that will not conduce to the consolidation of the population into a single ethnic unit.
+If the habitat of the speakers of a distinct language has geographical barriers which prevent their equable movement and communication and causes the formation of more or less permanent settlement areas of these groups, then not a continuum of dialects but a certain number of discrete dialects arise within these habitats, boundaries between them are these geographical barriers.
+The size of these areas, in which on linguistic and cultural innovations emerge and spread, can not be too large, otherwise within its boundaries may occur a continuum of language that will not conduce to the consolidation of the population into a single ethnic unit.

-Consequence of the existence of natural boundaries is that the language continuum on the common settlement territory is violated, and the function N = (M – Q) – kL has discontinuity at the point of intersection of the boundary.
+A consequence of the existence of natural boundaries is that the language continuum on the common settlement territory is violated, and the function N = (M – Q) – kL has a discontinuity at the point of intersection of the boundary.
 Simply put, the number of mutual language features (among them words) between different groups within the habitat decreases monotonically in proportion to the distance between their settlements (but at a slower rate than in the type of Australia, as within the habitat of the population now has closer contacts), and the number of mutual features decreases abruptly at the border.
-We can assume that certain more or less constant percentage of the mutual words of the second level is being lost at every crossing of the boundary.
+We can assume that a certain more or less constant percentage of the mutual words of the second level is being lost at every crossing of the boundary.
 In this case, the distribution of the number of mutual words, depending on the distance will be like that shown in Figure 2 by the broken line MTUVWXYZ.

 Fig. 2.
 Distribution of the number of mutual lexical items between dialects in areas, separated by ethnical boundaries.

-N – the number of mutual lexical items in dialects; L – the distance between the habitats (areas); Q – the number of first level lexical items, being the same for all dialects; M – the total number of words in an isolated dialect; AB, BC, CD, DE, – habitats of distinct dialects.
+N – the number of mutual lexical items in dialects; L – the distance between the habitats (areas); Q – the number of first levels lexical items, being the same for all dialects; M – the total number of words in an isolated dialect; AB, BC, CD, DE, – habitats of distinct dialects.